 DHI (Direct Hair Transplantation) Method in Hair Transplantation

-Considering this, we can say that the most suitable hair transplantation technique to be used on Asian people is the DHI technique which allows the hair follicles to be transplanted in a healthier way by minimizing the time of hair follicles to remain outside of the tissue.
+Considering this, we can say that the most suitable hair transplantation technique to be used on Asian people is the DHI technique which allows the hair follicles to be transplanted more healthily by minimizing the time of hair follicles to remain outside of the tissue.

-The Caucasian race with the highest hair density has a smooth, wavy or curly hair structure and a color scale ranging from black, brown tones to yellow and red.
+The Caucasian race with the highest hair density has a smooth, wavy, or curly hair structure and a color scale ranging from black, and brown tones to yellow and red.

 Hair Color of People Is A Sign of Hair Density